ftonato/ts-init/README.md

 # ts-init
-A tool to initialize TypeScript and Webpack in your project.
+A tool to initialize TypeScript and Webpack in your project

 **Scripts**
 * `npm start` - build your project